At Seattle Rep, a look at Woody Guthrie’s songs for you and me

 Every age needs its troubadours, and the 1930s got one that was bound for glory: Woodrow Wilson Guthrie.

-As elaborated in “Woody Sez,” the hearty bio-musical now at Seattle Repertory Theatre, Guthrie was born in rural Oklahoma in 1912, authored and recorded hundreds of songs (including the alt-national anthem “This Land Is Your Land,” and Washington’s own unofficial anthem “Roll On, Columbia”), was an impassioned union organizer and crusader for the American underclass, and packed a remarkable amount of ramblin’ and expressing into his 55 years on the planet.
+As elaborated in “Woody Sez,” the hearty bio-musical now at Seattle Repertory Theatre, Guthrie was born in rural Oklahoma in 1912, authored and recorded hundreds of songs (including the alternative national anthem “This Land Is Your Land,” and Washington’s own unofficial anthem “Roll On, Columbia”), was an impassioned union organizer and crusader for the American underclass, and packed a remarkable amount of ramblin’ and expressing into his 55 years on the planet.

 His enduring rousers and ballads, and powerful influence on American popular music — via acolytes Bob Dylan, Bruce Springsteen and other socially conscious singer-songwriters — have kept Guthrie’s flame burning bright.
 So have biographical films and stage shows like “Woody Sez,” which chronicles the enduring folk hero’s life and music with affection and clarity.